hpanderson/armadillo/README.txt

   g++ example1.cpp -o example1 -O2 -larmadillo

-If you want to use Armadillo without installation, or you're getting linking errors, compile along these lines:
+If you want to use Armadillo without installation (not recommended), compile along these lines:

-  g++ example1.cpp -o example1 -O2 -I /home/blah/armadillo-6.400.3/include -DARMA_DONT_USE_WRAPPER -lblas -llapack
+  g++ example1.cpp -o example1 -O2 -I /home/blah/armadillo-7.200.3/include -DARMA_DONT_USE_WRAPPER -lblas -llapack

-The above command line assumes that you have unpacked the armadillo archive into /home/blah/ You will need to adjust this for later versions of Armadillo, and/or if you have unpacked into a different directory.
+The above command line assumes that you have unpacked the armadillo archive into /home/blah/ You will need to adjust this for later versions of Armadillo (ie. change the 7.200.3 part) and/or if you have unpacked the armadillo archive into a different directory.

-Notes:

-* To use the high speed OpenBLAS library instead of BLAS, replace -lblas -llapack with -lopenblas -llapack
-  To get OpenBLAS, see http://xianyi.github.com/OpenBLAS/

-* On most Linux-based systems, using -lblas -llapack should be enough;
-  however, on Ubuntu and Debian you may need to add -lgfortran
+Replace -lblas with -lopenblas if you have OpenBLAS.

-* On Mac OS X, replace -lblas -llapack with -framework Accelerate
+On macOS, replace -lblas -llapack with -framework Accelerate

-* If you have ARPACK present, also link with it by adding -larpack to the command line

-* If you have SuperLU present, also link with it by adding -lsuperlu to the command line
-  Caveat: only SuperLU version 4.3 can be used!

-6: Windows: Installation
+7: Windows: Installation
 ========================

 The installation is comprised of 3 steps: